-One of the questions investors frequently send me is, "What is a mutual fund institutional class share?" or "What is a mutual fund retail class share?"
+One of the questions many investors frequently ask is, "What is a mutual fund institutional class share?" or "What is a mutual fund retail class share?"

 Sometimes, a mutual fund wants to make itself appealing to both mom-and-pop investors ("retail" investors) as well as big corporations, pension plans, and non-profits ("institutional" investors).
 The challenge with making a mutual fund a viable option for both types of investors is that bigger institutional clients have such enormous economies of scale that they are not going to accept the low management fees paid by most retail investors.